GBAF Logo

 The government announced the extended licensing hours for Sunday night's match in Mexico City, which kicks off at 1 a.m. in England, removing red tape that would normally require individual venues to apply for permission to serve alcohol beyond standard hours.

-Previous Licensing Extensions for Tournament Matches
+Previous Licensing Extensions

-Reactions from Officials and Industry Leaders
+Reactions from Officials and the Public

-"Football might be coming home but we're making sure fans don't have to," Starmer said in a statement.
+"Football might be coming home, but we're making sure fans don't have to," Starmer said in a statement.

 "Pubs staying open till the final whistle is good news for supporters and good news for the pubs and venues that bring our communities together.
+The whole country will be backing the team.
+Come on England!"

 Impact on Hospitality Sector